 Bowdoin International Music Festival

-The Bowdoin International Music Festival is one of the world’s premiere music institutes.
+The Bowdoin International Music Festival is one of the world’s premier music institutes.
 Founded in 1964, the Festival engages exceptional students and enthusiastic audiences through world-class education and performances.
-After a highly competitive admissions process, 250 students are invited to attend the Festival and study with distinguished faculty and guest artists.
-Audiences are invited to memorable performances by these artists and over 175 other free events such as student performances, composer lectures, masterclasses, community concerts, and family events.
+Each summer, 250 students from more than 20 countries and nearly every state attend the Festival to study with distinguished faculty and guest artists.
+Community members attend memorable guest artist and faculty performances as well as 175 free events including student performances, composer lectures, masterclasses, community concerts, and family events.
 The Festival is an independent 501(c)(3) non-profit organization.
-For more information and to live stream events, visit bowdoinfestival.org.

 The mission of the Bowdoin International Music Festival is to provide gifted young musicians from around the globe with an opportunity to study with world-class artists and to provide audiences with classical music performed to the highest artistic standards.

 Festival faculty come from leading conservatories including Curtis, Cincinnati Conservatory, Cleveland Institute of Music, Eastman, Indiana, Oberlin, Juilliard, Manhattan School of Music, Mannes, New England Conservatory, Peabody, Rice, Royal College of Music, and University of Southern California, among others.

 Board of Trustees

 Members of the Board include arts, business, and social leaders from Maine and across the United States.